Panorama photo of Bartholomew County Courthouse, by Thomas Schiff

 Mill Race park, Columbus

-The New Brownsville Covered Bridge is the focal point of a beautiful circular pond in the award-winning Mill Race Park, created by the legendary landscape designer Michael Van Valkenburgh.
+The New Brownsville Covered Bridge is the focal point of a circular pond in the award-winning Mill Race Park, created by legendary landscape designer Michael Van Valkenburgh.
 The hundred-foot bridge is the only long-truss structure in Indiana and it can transport you all the way back to 1840, when it was built to cross the East Fork of the Whitewater River near Brownsville.
 The bridge is a stop on The Indiana Covered Bridge Loop, where you can connect with this fascinating chapter in American history.
 The Loop will take you to nine covered bridges, transporting you to another time revealing the beautiful countryside in Southern Indiana.
 The bridge is also, of course, the ideal backdrop for your Facebook and Instagram posts!

 Yelp reviewer Richard R. reminds us, “It is one of the oldest covered bridges in the state and a great lesson to us all that, with a little love and care, many things can, and will, continue to stand the test of time.
 The marriage of this bridge to its new location at Mill Pond is poetic.
 Something old (the bridge itself), something new (the beautiful park), something borrowed (taken from another county), and something blue (the serene pond below it).
 Indiana, you are definitely the girl next door that I never noticed, but I see you now.
 Thanks for taking the time to restore so many of your amazing covered bridges and capturing my attention.”